jpgmv1998/reproducible_paper_template/randomReferences.md

 ## Econometrics

+:star: [Causal Inference: The Mixtape - Scott Cunningham](https://mixtape.scunning.com/index.html) - Scott Cunningham introduces students and practitioners to the methods necessary to arrive at meaningful answers to the questions of causation, using a range of modeling techniques and coding instructions for both the R and the Stata programming languages.

+:star: [Econometrics - Bruce Hansen](https://www.ssc.wisc.edu/~bhansen/econometrics/) -  This textbook is the second in a two-part series covering the core material typically taught in a one-year Ph.D. course in econometrics.

 :star: [Literature on Recent Advances in Applied Micro Methods](https://christinecai.github.io/PublicGoods/applied_micro_methods.pdf) - List of papers with recent advances in applied micro methods

+:star: [How to Do Empirical Economics](http://www.crest.fr/ckfinder/userfiles/files/Pageperso/kramarz/v30i2a1.pdf) - This article presents a discussion among leading economists on how to do empirical research in economics.
+The participants discuss their reasons for starting research projects, database construction, the methods they use, the role of theory, and their views on the main alternative empirical approaches The article ends with a discussion of a set of articles which exemplify best practice in empirical work.

 :star: [World Bank Methodology Posts](https://blogs.worldbank.org/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology-0) -
 This is a curated list of our technical postings, to serve as a one-stop shop for your technical reading.
 I’ve focused here on our posts on methodological issues in impact evaluation.